nixworks/public/news/2016/07/2/index.md

 ##### Syrian Civil War
 ### [Syrian government airstrikes in Damascus kill at least 30 people.
 According to the rebels, the airstrikes were revenge for the killing of a Syrian Air Force pilot by Al-Nusra Front yesterday.
 The airstrikes reportedly targeted a medical centre and a school. ](/news/2016/07/2/syrian-government-airstrikes-in-damascus-kill-at-least-30-people-according-to-the-rebels-the-airstrikes-were-revenge-for-the-killing-of-a.md)
-_Context: Jabhat al-Nusra, Damascus, Syrian, Syrian Civil War_
+_Context: Syrian, Damascus, Syrian Civil War, Jabhat al-Nusra_

 ##### 2016 Istanbul airport attack
 ### [Turkish police arrest a total of 41 people in connection with the Istanbul Ataturk Airport terrorist attack. ](/news/2016/07/2/turkish-police-arrest-a-total-of-41-people-in-connection-with-the-istanbul-atata1-4rk-airport-terrorist-attack.md)